rkaundinya/pacman-RL-BuildsAndTrainingScripts/README.md

 25. Enter 'pip install protobuf==3.19.4'
 26. Now that all packages are installed, navigate to the location of pacman-RL-BuildsAndTrainingScripts from step 1
 27. Open pacman-RL-BuildsAndTrainingScripts in an IDE of your choice (All of our testing was done in Visual Studio Code)
+28. Ensure the interpreter chosen is the conda environment created in earlier steps
-28. In the 'TrainingScripts' directory locate the file 'pacmanDQCNN.py'
+29. In the 'TrainingScripts' directory locate the file 'pacmanDQCNN.py'
-29. Open 'pacmanDQCNN.py' and run this file to begin training
+30. Open 'pacmanDQCNN.py' and run this file to begin training

 After running pacmanDQCNN.py is complete, loss vs episode, loss vs epsilon, meanQ vs episode, reward vs episode and epsilon vs episode graphs will be stored in TrainingScripts/Logs in a folder with the run time and date of the training.

 PacmanDQCNN.py is currently setup to run our MLP model as it can be run in a reasonable amount of time for demonstration/grading purposes.
 The environment can also run the CNN architecture that is discussed in our slides and paper by:
-    1. Changing FIRST_LAYER_FULLY_CONNECTED variable to False
+    1. Changing FIRST_LAYER_FULLY_CONNECTED variable to False on line 82
+    2. Comment out the current training/target layers lists on line 274-275
+    3. Un-comment the training/target layers list on lines 270-271
-    2. Changing the trainingLayers and targetLayers lists to the CNN architecture discussed in the slides/paper (Runtimes for CNN training can take hours)
+    (Runtimes for CNN training can take hours)

+A trained model can then be tested in the 'modelTesting.py' file.
+Weights are periodically stored as .npy files and can be loaded into modelTesting.py by editing the path of the toLoad variable
+The testModelLayers list must also accurately reflect the same architecture that the weights were trained on.
+Weight .npy files are stored in TrainingScripts/NPY_Files